The Imperial Hotel Kyoto, melting into the Gion night. Photo by GO TANABE

 TRAVEL | Imperial Hotel Kyoto

-Cities, as they are renewed, gradually lose their individuality.
-It is no longer unusual to encounter similar landscapes wherever one goes.
-While accepting these changes, there remains a sense of unease.
+Cities gradually lose their individuality with each renewal.
+It is no longer unusual to encounter similar landscapes wherever you go.
+While accepting these changes, a sense of dissonance remains.
 It was an event that evoked such feelings that occurred in Gion in March 2026: the opening of the Imperial Hotel Kyoto.
-This project, a significant milestone in the hotel scene this year, is based on preserving the vestiges of the historic Yasa-Kaikan building and not altering the townscape.
-The approach chosen for its realization was different from demolition and new construction.
+This project, a major milestone in the hotel scene this year, is based on preserving the vestiges of the historic Yasa-Kaikan building and not altering the townscape.
+The approach chosen was different from demolition and new construction.
 It was a decision to identify what should be preserved, reconfigure it, and pass it on.
-This is neither about preserving the past as it is, nor about making everything new.
+This is neither preserving the past as it is, nor making everything new.
 It suggests what luxury signifies today.

 Text by MIO AMARI